 No new rail crossings are proposed for vehicle access to the corridor.
 Where access tracks are required to cross a railway line, existing operational crossings will be utilised.
-A detailed register of all rail and road corridor crossings is provided in Volume 3 Appendix G Intersecting road and rail infrastructure crossings.
+A detailed register of all rail and road corridor crossings is provided in Volume 3 Appendix G Intersecting Road and Rail Infrastructure Crossings.

-The transmission lines will also have to cross other existing transmission line infrastructure in 45 locations.
+The transmission lines will also have to cross other existing distribution line infrastructure in 46 locations.

 The watercourses in Table 2-4 are named watercourses identified on Geoscience Australia (2006) 1:250,000 Topographic data.
-Of these, 53 are identified as watercourses and five are identified as drainage features on Queensland Government Watercourse identification mapping.